 Description

-Cottage, possibly a former detached kitchen.
-It probably dates from the C16 and was raised and remodelled in c.1600; with some C19 alterations and an early-C20 addition.
+Dairy Cottage, possibly a former detached kitchen, probably dates from the 16th century and was raised and remodelled around 1600, with 19th-century alterations and an early-20th-century addition.

-MATERIALS: it is built of coursed local stone rubble with Hamstone dressings, under a slate roof.
+The cottage is built of coursed local stone rubble with Hamstone dressings, under a slate roof.
 There is an ashlar stack to the south gable end and an off-centre ridge stack of brick.
-The windows are a mix of stone mullions and timber casements (several are modern replacements); all with leaded lights.
+The windows are a mix of stone mullions and timber casements, with several modern replacements; all have leaded lights.

-PLAN: the building has an L-shaped plan.
-It comprises the original three-window range and an early-C20 wing that either replaced, or is a substantial remodelling of, an earlier structure.
-Variations in the stonework to all four elevations of the main range suggest that the walls above first-floor sill level were raised in c.1600.
+The building has an L-shaped plan, comprising the original three-window range and an early-20th-century wing that either replaced or is a substantial remodelling of an earlier structure.
+Variations in the stonework to all four elevations of the main range suggest that the walls above first-floor sill level were raised around 1600.

-EXTERIOR: the east elevation has an irregular arrangement of windows and a central doorway with a timber lintel and late-C20 plank and batten door.
-Directly above is evidence of a further doorway, which has been infilled.
-The north return has mullioned windows to the ground and attic floors and three single-light windows that are later insertions.
-The west elevation has an off-centre entrance door with raised and fielded panels with flush panels to the lower part.
-There is a two-light mullioned window immediately to the right of the door and two four-light timber casements to the left, one with a stone hood mould.
+The east elevation has an irregular arrangement of windows and a central doorway with a timber lintel and a late-20th-century plank and batten door.
+Directly above the doorway is evidence of a further doorway, which has been infilled.
+The north return has mullioned windows to the ground and attic floors, and three single-light windows that are later insertions.
+The west elevation has an off-centre entrance door with raised and fielded panels toward the lower part.
+Immediately to the right of the door is a two-light mullioned window, and to the left are two four-light timber casements, one with a stone hood mould.
 There are three mullioned windows to the first floor.
 The windows to the south return are timber replacements under stone hoods.
-The south elevation of the early-C20 addition has full-height glazing to the ground floor and a jettied upper floor that is clad in weatherboarding.
-Its north elevation has a timber door and two casement windows to the ground floor, above which is a four-light casement that is set high to the eaves.
+The south elevation of the early-20th-century addition has full-height glazing to the ground floor and a jettied upper floor clad in weatherboarding.
+Its north elevation has a timber door and two casement windows to the ground floor, above which is a four-light casement set high to the eaves.

-INTERIOR: the earliest part of the cottage has a three-room plan, though it is unclear whether this is the result of the early-C17 remodelling.
-The right-hand (south) room is dominated by a large inglenook with a timber bressumer that is supported on stone jambs.
-The fireplace is flanked by a smoking chamber and a corn-drying kiln for which there is further evidence at first and attic levels.
-The lower part of the kiln was modified, probably in the C19, to create a bread oven.
-The fireplace in the central room is a C20 insertion, as is the staircase.
+The earliest part of the cottage has a three-room plan, although it is unclear whether this is the result of the early-17th-century remodelling.
+The right-hand (south) room is dominated by a large inglenook with a timber bressumer supported on stone jambs.
+The fireplace is flanked by a smoking chamber and a corn-drying kiln, for which there is further evidence at first and attic levels.
+The lower part of the kiln was modified, probably in the 19th century, to create a bread oven.
+The fireplace in the central room and the staircase are 20th-century insertions.
 The flat-chamfered ceiling beams to the ground floor have step and run-out stops; in contrast, one of the first-floor beams is deeply chamfered with an angled, straight-cut stop.
-The roof comprises early-C17 collared trusses with tie beams and a single row of butt purlins.
+The roof comprises early-17th-century collared trusses with tie beams and a single row of butt purlins.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.